wn-doolittle/caliper-spec/guides/implementation-guide.md

 While the base information required by most Events is represented in the above example, each Event type could require more properties, and allow for more properties and context as desired by the implementors.
 To understand what information is required and possible you should consult each [Event Type's](https://www.imsglobal.org/spec/caliper/v1p2#Event) documentation for the activities you're trying to implement.

 #### Entity or IRI
-Properties with the type "[Entity](https://www.imsglobal.org/spec/caliper/v1p2#entity) or [IRI](https://www.imsglobal.org/spec/caliper/v1p2#iriDef)" may be represented as a Caliper entity or an IRI [Internationalized Resource Identifier](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier) string.
+Properties with the type "[Entity](https://www.imsglobal.org/spec/caliper/v1p2#entity) or [IRI](https://www.imsglobal.org/spec/caliper/v1p2#iriDef)" may be represented as a Caliper entity or an IRI string.
 An IRI may be used to refer to an entity that has been defined earlier, either in the same event, in another event in the same payload, or even in another event in the same eventstore.
 The IRI may be a URL, but it's not required.
 It could be a URN instead, using the "urn" scheme rather than the "http" or "https" schemes commonly used with URLs.
 Often, using a blank node scheme (represented by a single underscore character, "\_") offers flexibility to specify an IRI without the burden of requiring it to resolve to a resource like a URL or to follow specific syntax, like a URN.

 #### Event JSON stub